cjdaniel/tseliot-fortune/README.md

 `fortune` is a program, usually found on Unix-type systems, that picks a quote at random and writes it out to your terminal.
 People use it to fancify their login process, and you can too!

+When you open a terminal, it could look like this:

+    We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.
+            -- T.S.
+Eliot

+    embeepy%

 Installing
 ----------